 If you cook a lot and like the options available in commercial ranges designed for restaurant kitchens, this 36-inch induction range with 5.3 cu. ft. from Wolf will give you the high-end features and appearance that rival the commercial ones.

-At around $10,000, here’s what you’d come to expect from a Wolf appliance.
+At a premium price, here’s what you’d come to expect from a Wolf appliance.

 The range is built to last and is made with premium-grade materials.

-The oven has dual fans with their own heating element and two additional heating elements to control the airflow and to maintain the heat.
+The oven has dual fans with four heating elements to control the airflow and to maintain the heat.
 Thus, there are no “cold spots,” just consistent and even cooking or baking.

 Also unique is the control panel that rotates out of sight when not in use, giving off a streamlined look.